-You must re-enroll each year during Open Enrollment if you wish to continue your participation in the new plan year.
-If you do this, your participation will begin the following September 1.
+You must re-enroll each year during Open Enrollment if you wish to continue your participation in the next plan year.
+Your participation begins the following September 1 for elections made during Open Enrollment.

 Qualifying Life Events

 Due to federal law, your decision to participate in the FSAs will remain in effect for the entire plan year - September 1 (or your start date) through August 31 - unless you have a Qualifying Life Event, as defined on the next page.